 Although Xitang is still very popular among Chinese local tourists, I did not see many foreigners when I was there.
 I don’t know if it’s because there isn’t enough information on this place, but I think this is definitely worth an overnight day trip if you are already in Shanghai.

 What Is A Water Town?

-Xitang ancient town is open all year round, but the most popular time to visit Xitang is in the spring because of flowers booming and the cooler weather.
-In the summer Xitang is scorching hot with high of 40C (104F).
+Xitang is open all year round, but is the most popular in the spring because of flowers booming and the cooler weather.
+In the summer it’s scorching hot and extremely humid with a high of 40C (104F) during the day.
 It occasionally snows in the winter, which is a sight not to be missed.

-How To Get To Xitang Ancient Town From Shanghai, Hangzhou and Suzhou
+How To Get To Xitang From Shanghai, Hangzhou and Suzhou

-Getting to Xitang By Bus: Bus is perhaps the best and easiest option to get to Xitang from major cities like Shanghai, Hangzhou and Suzhou.
+By Bus: Bus is perhaps the best and easiest option to get to Xitang from major cities like Shanghai, Hangzhou and Suzhou.
 There are direct buses to Xitang departing from various bus stations.
-See below for the bus schedule from Shanghai, Hanzhou and Suzhou to Xitang ancient town:

 - Shanghai Long Distance Bus Station (长途汽车客运总站): Accessible by Subway line 1, 3, 4.
 The departure time to Xitang are: 7:20, 8:00, 8:40, 10:10, 10:50, 12:00, 13:00, 14:10, 15:00

-- There are a couple of other bus stations, but the bus to Xitang do not department as frequent, so it’s probably better to go with the two stations I listed above
+- There are a couple of other Shanghai bus stations, but the bus from Shanghai to Xitang do not department as frequent, so it’s probably better to go with the two stations I listed above

 - If you are coming to Xitang from Hangzhou, the bus costs between 38-42 RMB and takes 2 hours: